code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

   <date>2019-10-01</date>
 </catfood>
 ```
+* Text nodes (data) are contained inside the opening and closing tags
 * XML attribute values must be quoted, e.g.
 ``` <catfood type="basic"></catfood> ```

 XPath is written using expressions, and when these expressions are evaluated on XML documents they produce an object.
-XPath is typically used to select nodes, compare nodes, ?but technically you can't produce a node or list of nodes?.
+XPath is typically used to select nodes and compare nodes, but you can't manipulate or edit nodes.
 For that you would want to use something like XQuery.

-So unlike regex, you're usually not doing searches on text (though it is possible).
-Instead, if you have structured documents like these you're doing searches on nodes that tell you about your data.
-It's basically like doing a search on metadata and seeing the data results you get back.
+You're not querying raw text or just data values like you would in regex.
+Instead, XPath recognizes that there is a node structure to your document, which allows you to do searches on those nodes that tell you something about your data.

+Think of using XPath as a way to do an advanced search like you would in a library catalogue.
+You can do a search on specific metadata fields by specifying them and then you can see the data results you get back.
+The benefit of this is that you don't have to know what your data looks like in order to get results back, you just have to know what kind of data you're looking for.

 Now, lets begin to use XPath.

 ## Practice

-We have an export of our data of recent book purchases
+In this scenario, we received an XML export the most popular books in our system and we want to learn more about these books because it will help inform future purchases.

 ### Loading data in BaseX